rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 format of the full report.

 The error trait accomplishes this by providing a set of methods for accessing members of `dyn Error` trait objects.
-It requires types implement the display trait, which acts as the interface to the main member, the error message itself.
+It requires that types implement the display trait, which acts as the interface to the main member, the error message itself.
 It provides the `source` function for accessing `dyn Error` members, which typically represent the current error's cause.
 It provides the `backtrace` function, for accessing a `Backtrace` of the state of the stack when an error was created.
 For all other forms of context relevant to an error report, the error trait provides the `context` and `get_context` functions.